Continuous Rating as Reliable Human Evaluation of Simultaneous Speech Translation: Evaluation Campaign

 \subsection{Judges}

+We have conducted two groups of experiments, each with different and distinct groups of judges.

-We selected 14 native Czech judges.
+In Comprehension and Layout experiments (\cref{sec:comprehension,sec:layout}), we examined distinct subtitling features.
+We selected 14 native Czech speakers as judges.
 Their self-reported knowledge of German had to be between zero and B2 on the CEFR\footnote{Common European Framework of Reference for Languages} scale, to ensure they need some level of assistance with understanding German.
 We also ensured they do not have knowledge of any other language which could help them understanding German.

-The summary of their proficiency in German is in \Cref{tab:judges}.
-For further analyses in our study, we divided them into two groups.
-For brevity further in the paper, we denote the 10 judges with zero or A1 level (beginners) as ``non-German speaking'', and the others as ``German speaking''.
-Because we have a small amount of German speaking ones, we do not classify them in more detail.
+For Flicker experiments (\cref{sec:flicker}), we found other 18 native Czech speakers with an unrestricted German proficiency, to contrast their feedback and level of German.
+For further analyses, we divided them into three groups.
+For brevity further in the paper, we denote the judges with no proficiency of German as ``Zero'' level group, with proficiency between A1 and A2 as ``Beginners'', and the others as ``Advanced''.
+See summary of the judges in \Cref{tab:judges}.

 The judges were paid for participation in the study.
+Each judge spent in total 2 hours on watching and 3 hours on the questionnaires.
 They watched the videos at their homes on their own devices.
 They were asked to customize their screen resolution and eye-screen distance to suit their comfort.